marshareb/marshareb.github.io/_posts/2021-6-25-Magnetic_Flows.md

 categories: ["Dynamics"]
 ---

-In this post, I discuss magnetic flows.
+In this post, I discuss the definition for magnetic flows.

 # Introduction